ALM-Rangers/Guidance/src/Stories/rings-or-feature-flags.md

 I think of a ![Trolley](_img/rings-or-feature-flags/Trolley.png) when I'm using the **ring deployment** model to deploy a release and a ![Small screw driver](_img/rings-or-feature-flags/ScrewDriver.png) when using **feature flags** to fine tune the release.

 So, the answer to the "rings and/or feature flags" question essentially boils down to how cautious you want to be when rolling out features.
 I strongly recommend that you you experiment with both.
+Start by using deployment rings to expose a new release, then use feature flags to fine tune each release in production.

-Happy flagging and ringing!
+Happy ringing and flagging!

 ---